zenno-astronautics/metalang99/README.md

 ## Installation

 You have two options: download either this repository or the [amalgamated header](https://github.com/Hirrolot/epilepsy-amalgamation).
 In the first case, you must add one more include path `epilepsy/include`.
-No additional setup is needed.
+No additional setup is needed: Epilepsy is implemented using only preprocessor macros.

 ## Motivation